Samuel Needham: Details

-He was 33 years old, and a private in the 1/5th Battalion, The Bedfordshire Regiment, British Army during the First World War when the following deed took place for which he was awarded the VC.
+Needham was 33 years old, and a private in the 1/5th Battalion, The Bedfordshire Regiment, British Army during the First World War when the following deed took place for which he was awarded the VC.

-On 10/11 September 1918 at Kefr Kasim, Palestine, one of our patrols was attacked by the enemy in considerable force, supported by very heavy fire.
-At a critical moment Private Needham ran back, turned to face a fresh body of the enemy which was approaching and fired rapidly at about 40 Turks at only 30 yards range.
-This action checked the enemy and just gave the patrol commander time to get his men together again.
-Half of the patrol were casualties but they managed to get back all their wounded.
-Private Needham's action in standing up to the enemy all alone did much to inspire the men and undoubtedly saved the situation.
+On 10/11 September 1918 at Kefr Kasim, Palestine, one of the patrolling forces was attacked by a significant enemy force with heavy fire support.
+At a critical moment, Needham turned back to face the enemy and rapidly fired at roughly 40 Turks at only 30 yards range.
+This action halted the enemy and granted the patrol commander enough time to rally his men again.
+Despite casualties reaching half of the patrol, they managed to recover all of their wounded.

 He took his own life, being killed by a self inflicted wound (ref: Mick Brand) at Kantara, Egypt on 4 November 1918.

 His VC is displayed at the Bedfordshire and Hertfordshire Regimental Collection at the Wardown Park Museum, Luton, Bedfordshire.